cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesCopy"></a>
 # **packagesCopy**
-> PackageCopy packagesCopy(owner, repo, slug, data)
+> PackageCopy packagesCopy(owner, repo, identifier, data)

 Copy a package to another repository.